 Providing Community-Based Instruction (General Practice)

-This chart from the National Technical Assistance Center on Transition (NTACT) provides information on evidence-based CBI practices.
+This chart from the National Technical Assistance Center on Transition: the Collaborative (NTACT:C) provides information on evidence-based CBI practices.
 Studies describe delivering instruction in a variety of community settings including stores, restaurants, automated teller machines, laundromats, recreational facilities, and job sites.
 Instructional practices include practicing strategies or skills in community settings with role play or with employees or community members after direct instruction and simulated practice in the classroom.

 Teaching Employment Skills Using Community-Based Instruction (Specific Practice)

 This page from NTACT:C provides information on an evidence-based program teaching students job-specific and related social/communication skills in the community; also provided is a link to an appropriate lesson plan in the NTACT Lesson Plan Library.

 This technical assistance paper (TAP) from the Florida Department of Education identifies helpful guidelines for non-paid CBVE programs where students perform work assignments for various businesses in order to collect information on their interests, aptitudes, needs, learning styles, work habits, behaviors, personal and social skills, valued, attitudes, and stamina.
 The TAP also presents guidelines for compliance with the Fair Labor Standards Act and the U.S. Departments of Education and Labor regulations.